 Amenhotep kept peace at home and abroad the same way King Solomon did, by marrying the sisters and daughters of many important figures.
 Besides the usual Egyptian girls in his harem, he added two Mitannian princesses, two from Syria, two from Babylon, and one from the kingdom of Arzawa, in what is now western Turkey.
 Even with those women, he had an insatiable appetite for more.
 "Send beautiful women," he urged one provincial governor, "but none with shrill voices.
 Then your king and lord will say to you, 'That is good.'"

-Amenhotep, however, considered love more important than politics, because he chose Tiy, the strong-willed daughter of one of his generals, to be his queen.(28) For her enjoyment, the king created a beautiful artificial lake, measuring 6,400 by 1,200 feet, on the grounds of his palace at Thebes.
+Amenhotep, however, considered love more important than politics, because he chose Tiy, the strong-willed daughter of one of his courtiers, to be his queen.(28) For her enjoyment, the king created a beautiful artificial lake, measuring 6,400 by 1,200 feet, next to the Malqata palace.
 Despite the immensity of the project, the scribes claimed it was completed in only fourteen days.
-Amenhotep and Tiy spent many happy hours on that lake afterward, idly drifting around in their royal boat.
+The lake gave boats on the Nile direct access to the palace, and Amenhotep and Tiy also spent many happy hours on that lake, idly drifting around in their royal boat.
 It was a major scandal in ancient Egypt to give the queen's crown to a commoner, and that may have been a factor in the upbringing of the next king.

 Amenhotep III and Queen Tiy.

 It may have been toothaches that gave Prince Amenhotep the break he needed.
 In his later years Amenhotep III, now a thoroughly debauched character who experimented with wearing women's clothing, was portrayed by artists in an unusually realistic manner: obese, sagging, and listless.
 He was tortured by the pain of abscessed teeth, and his doctors could not do anything about it, except sedate him with wine and opium (this drug was available from Mycenaean Greek traders).
 Thus, he wrote to the king of Mitanni, asking him to send an image of the Mesopotamian goddess Ishtar from Nineveh so her famous healing powers could bring some relief.
-He was in no shape to run the country, so historians believe that a few years before his death he crowned Amenhotep IV, and allowed him to run everyday affairs as co-regent.
+From the thirtieth year of his reign onward, Amenhotep also had himself portrayed in art as an incarnation of the gods Amen, and Ra-Horakhty, a composite god that combined characteristics of Ra and Horus.
+Amenhotep had Ra-Horakhty portrayed as a falcon-headed man with a sun-disk on top of his head.
+Sometimes the sun-disk could be shown by itself; in that form it was called the Aten, and it had a hand on the end of each sunbeam to bless worshipers with.
+Thus, whereas previous pharaohs had claimed to be the son of a god, Amenhotep was calling himself a sun god.
+It looks like he did this to cover up the fact that he was getting old, and his physical strength was failing.
+Still, he was in no shape to run the country, so some historians believe that shortly before his death he crowned Amenhotep IV, and allowed him to run everyday affairs as co-regent.

-Amenhotep IV first broke tradition by celebrating the Heb-Sed festival in the third year of his reign, instead of waiting thirty years.
-Now his father Amenhotep III lived long enough to take part in three Heb-Seds, and it is possible that he was too sick for one of them, so his co-regent took his place.
+In the third year of his reign Amenhotep broke tradition again, by celebrating the Heb-Sed festival, instead of waiting thirty years to do it.
+Now Amenhotep III lived long enough to take part in three Heb-Seds, and it is possible that he was too sick for the second or third one, so if Amenhotep IV was crowned before the third festival, he could have taken his father's place.
 Or Amenhotep IV could have done it because when a pharaoh came out of the festival, he enjoyed considerable power over the priests, and that would help with what came next.

 Amenhotep, now Akhenaten, proclaimed that the Aten was the only true god.
 He closed the temples to other gods and had their names chiseled off the monuments; this also meant defacing the monuments built by Amenhotep III because the name of the king's father contained the name of the hated Amen.
 Citizens were ordered to follow the pharaoh's example and change their names if they had a name that honored the discredited Amen.
 Eventually he would even forbid the use of the word "god" in plural.
 From now on Egyptians (and their Syrian and Nubian subjects) could worship only the Aten, which blessed everyone by shining its rays on them.
 On top of that, Akhenaten overturned the priesthood by declaring that only himself, the "beautiful child of the Disk," could speak directly with the god, which meant that he was the world's only legitimate priest and prophet.